 This DIY H.O.M.E sign was super easy to create and makes a statement in our entryway

 It’s amazing how we could add a touch of personalization and even save a little money if we could make a few DIYs for our home.
 I don’t make as much but every now and then, I try to think of something I could re-purpose or make new for our home, such as this home decor piece.
+I bought this beautiful console table from Wayfair and decided to use this sign on it to beautify our entryway.

 This was a wooden home decor piece that was a tad too rustic for my taste so I repainted it and gave it a makeover.
 The original color was aqua – I used some white paint and walnut stain to change the color.